aose-yuu/init-vue3-formatter/README.md

 npm install -g vue3-formatter-initializer
 ```

-This will install vue3-formatter-initializer globally, so it can be run from anywhere in your system.
+We recommend installing this package globally so that it can be used across your system:

 ## Usage as npm Package